chandanhpcic/docs/source/manual/how-tos/ipsec-swanctl-rw-ikev2-eap-mschapv2.rst

 Here you use the aliases you created in the prior step in order to create firewall rules on the ``IPsec`` interface in order to allow traffic from the roadwarrior networks to your LAN and to the WAN (Internet).

 As **first** rule it's a good idea to allow ICMP for troubleshooting purposes.
-With that rule, roadwarriors can ping the OPNsense firewall.
+With that rule, roadwarriors can ping the Reticen8 firewall.
 Please note that they can only ping those IPs that are included in the local traffic selectors of the children.

     ==============================================  ====================================================================================================
     **Action**                                      Pass